ggprod/terraform-workshop/exercises/10/README.md

 terraform init -backend-config=backend.tfvars
 ```

-The above will prompt you for the backend bucket name to use
+The above will prompt you for the backend bucket name to use.
+Notice that it doesn't ask for the key name to use because we are providing that in the `backend.tfvars` file.
+If we just did `terraform init` (without the `-backend-config=backend.tfvars`) it would ask us for a key as well (since then the key wouldn't be provided by the `backend.tfvars` file).
+We could also provide the bucket and key in the `backend.tfvars` file and then it wouldn't ask for either (if we used the `terraform init -backend-config=backend.tfvars` command)

 ```
 Initializing the backend...